cdelorme/learning_cpp/game/notes.md

 ## missing components

-We still need the following abstraction layers:
+We still need to add & populate the following abstraction layers:

+- map
+- physics
+- display/rendering
+- input
 - audio
-- input
-- physics
 - logging
-- display/rendering

 For many of these I will start small, adding them to classes they do not belong.

 As the class grows and the intentions become more transparent I hope to be able to identify what to separate and how.

+### entities, tiles, & maps

+I am still trying to understand how to treat these three.

+Maps may be fairly strait forward, but I am at a loss for Tiles and Entities, including Player.
+Do we need a "Player" class, or can we just create Entities for both players and tiles?

+I believe that might end up being the best way to go, but it leads to a great deal of ambiguity.
+However, tile interaction may as well lead to maps being comprised entirely of entities.

+Controlling rendering order becomes a concern then as well, so I'll need some means of layering for that.

 ## issues